mattermost/docs/source/about/cloud-subscriptions.rst

 Buy a Cloud subscription
 ------------------------

-Mattermost Cloud can be used free forever with Mattermost Free.

-You can also start a free, 30-day trial of Mattermost Enterprise to explore additional features.
+You can start a free, 30-day trial of Mattermost Enterprise to explore additional features.
 During or after the trial, you can choose to upgrade to Mattermost Professional in-product or Enterprise by `contacting sales <https://mattermost.com/contact-sales/>`__.

 For Professional, follow the steps below: